MichalMrena/DecisionDiagrams/README.md

 cmake ..
 sudo make install
 ```
-This installs library files to default location which should be visible to your compiler.
-You can specify different path by passing the `-DCMAKE_INSTALL_PREFIX=<your path>` to cmake.
+This installs library files to the default location which should be visible to your compiler.
+You can specify a different path by passing the `-DCMAKE_INSTALL_PREFIX=<your path>` to cmake.
 Cmake writes paths to all installed files into the `install_manifest.txt` file.
 To uninstall the library go to the directory where the `install_manifest.txt` file is located and run `[sudo] xargs rm < install_manifest.txt`.
 Subsequently, you can use the library in the following way:
 ```cmake
 find_package(